MRLintern/Bash-Hacks/compilation/README.md

 This bash script compiles some C++ files into an executable.
 Essentially my take on a `Makefile`.
 I know I know, just make a `Makefile` and then run `make` at the command line, or you could use `CMake`, however I find that quite involved, but I guess its essential for deploying large software.
 I've found though that  my little `compile.sh` script does all of the required things that the previous `build systems` do.
-The downside of `compile.sh` is that it depends on `Ubuntu`.
+The downside of this application is that it isn't portable.

 ### Requirements